After graduating from law school, Kate served as a federal law clerk at both the trial court and appellate levels.

 • Representing a local businessman in defeating his former employer’s efforts to prevent him from starting a new company

-• Successfully opposing a petition for certiorari in the US Supreme Court brought by multiple parties following their loss in the Sixth Circuit of a constitutional challenge to Kentucky’s ballot access provisions
+• Successfully opposing a petition for certiorari in the U.S. Supreme Court brought by multiple parties following their loss in the Sixth Circuit of a constitutional challenge to Kentucky’s ballot access provisions

 • Achieving favorable judgment in federal court on behalf of a business wrongfully deprived of payments through a breach of contract